fariouche/bscand/README.md

 bscand -c /etc/bscand.cfg &

-It will use the net backend and select the first ipv6 net backend (for now).
+It will use the net backend and select the first ipv6 localhost net backend (if --enable-ipv6 is passed to configure) and if not found, search for an ipv4 localhost saned.

+Note:

+You will need to enable the net backend.
+- compile sane-backend with the net backend support
+- enable net backend, by creating /etc/sane.d/net.conf and putting inside 127.0.0.1 and ::1
+- test using scanimage -L to see if the net backend is visible.

 TODO:
 -----
 * daemonize option.
-* if no ipv6, use local host ipv4 address.
-* select a different backend is multiple are found.
+* select a different backend if multiple are found.